My Photo Stream and iCloud Photo Sharing limits

 - Uploads to My Photo Stream per month: 25,000 photos

-If you exceed one of these limits, your uploads to Photo Stream will be paused temporarily and you may see a notification message on your device.
-Your uploads will resume automatically once you no longer exceed one of the limits (such as the following hour or day).
+If you exceed one of these limits, your uploads to My Photo Stream will be paused temporarily and you may see a notification message on your device.
+Your uploads will resume automatically after you no longer exceed one of the limits, such as in the following hour or on the following day.

 iCloud Photo Sharing limits

-The current Shared Photo Stream hourly and daily limits are as follows:
+The current iCloud Photo Sharing hourly and daily limits are as follows:

-- Maximum number of photos to share per hour: 1,000
+- Maximum combined number of photos and videos to share per hour: 1000

 - Maximum combined number of photos and videos to share per day: 10,000

 These sharing limits are separate from the upload limits above.
 For example, in the same day you could upload 10,000 photos to My Photo Stream and then share those 10,000 photos or 10,000 other photos.

 Some additional limits for shared photo stream usage:

 - Maximum shared streams an owner can share: 100